 TABLE 2.
-NUMBERS OF PACKAGES OF DIFFERENT TYPES THAT CAN BE HANDLED ANNUALLY WITHOUT OCCUPATIONAL EXPOSURES EXCEEDING 1 MILLISIEVERT IN A YEAR
+NUMBERS OF PACKAGES OF DIFFERENT CATEGORIES THAT CAN BE HANDLED ANNUALLY WITHOUT OCCUPATIONAL EXPOSURES EXCEEDING 1 MILLISIEVERT IN A YEAR

-Maximum number of packages handled annually
+Estimates of the number of packages handled annually

 Category of packages Scenario: for each package, worker is located at 1 m for 30 min Scenario: for each package, worker is located in contact with package for 5 min and at 1 m for 25 min

 I-WHITE 4000 1600

-II-YELLOW 200 40a
+II-YELLOW 200 40^{a}

-III-YELLOW 20 6 b
+III-YELLOW 20 6 ^b

 III-YELLOW + exclusive use 0 0

-a Forty packages with an average dose rate of 0.25 mSv/h at contact and $TI = 1$ . b Six packages with an average dose rate of 1.25 mSv/h at contact and $TI = 10$ .
+^a Forty packages with an average dose rate of 0.25 mSv/h at contact and TI = 1.

+^b Six packages with an average dose rate of 1.25 mSv/h at contact and TI = 10.